Are you a blogger looking to improve the quality of your content?

 Geared towards editing shorter copy, Grammarly primarily focuses on simple errors like grammar and punctuation.

-So what do you need help with in your content?
+So what do you need help with in your writing?

 If you want to really dig into your writing and make serious improvements while learning about those improvements, ProWritingAid will likely be a better fit.
 You can sign up for their 100% free plan here.